FutureTense/lmtesting/README.md

 For more information, please see the topic for this package at the [Home Assistant Community Forum](https://community.home-assistant.io/t/simplified-zwave-lock-manager/126765).

-## Installation
+## Before installing

-This package uses any Z-Wave Door lock and an (optional) door sensor, and accepts a `cover` for a garage.
-If you aren't using the open/closed door sensor, you can just hide the assoicated entities in the generated lovelace file.
+This package works with several Z-Wave Door locks, but only has been tested by the developers for Kwikset and Schlage.
+It also supports an optional door sensor, and accepts a `cover` for a garage.
+If you aren't using the open/closed door sensor or garage cover, you can just hide or ignore the assoicated entities in the generated lovelace files.
 Likewise you can remove the garage cover.
-In fact, if wish to modify the lovelace used for all locks, you can edit the `lovelace.head` and `lovelace.code` files which are used to generate a lovelace view for your lock.
+In fact, if wish to modify the lovelace used for all locks, you can edit the `lovelace.head` and `lovelace.code` files in the /config/packages/DOOR directory which are used to build the lovelace code for your lock.

-**N.B.** After you add your devices (Zwave lock, door sensor) to your Z-Wvave network via the inlusion mode, use the Home Assistant Entity Registry and rename each entity that belongs to the device and append `_LOCKNAME` to it.
-For example, if you are calling your lock `FrontDoor`, you will want to append \_FrontDoor to each entity of the device.
+**N.B.** After you add your devices (Zwave lock, door sensor) to your Z-Wvave network via the inlusion mode, you should consider using the Home Assistant Entity Registry and rename each entity that belongs to the lock device and append `_LOCKNAME` to it.
+For example, if you are calling your lock `FrontDoor`, you will want to append \_FrontDoor to each entity of the lock device.
+This isn't necessary, but it will make it easier to understand which entities belong to which locks.
+This is especially true if you are using multiple locks.

 `sensor.schlage_allegion_be469_touchscreen_deadbolt_alarm_level`
 would become